 We believe we're one of the first companies, at least in the technology industry, to combine these functions.
 The unified focus of this organization is the people that are essential to our business, our customers and employees, and the understanding that people want the same fundamental things:

-To be treated with respect for their needs and their time
+- Be treated with respect for their needs and their time

-To find the information they need quickly
+- Find the information they need quickly

-To feel invested in a long-term relationship, whether it’s with the employer or the brand
+- Feel invested in a long-term relationship, whether it’s with the employer or the brand

 Taking this kind of active HR management approach to employee experience design—one that reaches across hierarchies and departments—is an effective means for bringing a company’s brand to life.

 An ideally designed EX will mirror a company’s unique brand attributes.
-If qualities like technological prowess and ease of communication are what distinguish a brand, then the employee experience should also exemplify those characteristics.
+If qualities like technological prowess and ease of communication are what distinguish a brand, for instance, then the employee experience should also exemplify those characteristics.
 If a company wants its brand to be known for efficiency and speed, then every employee touch point should aim to be efficient and fast.

-Whether it’s the flight attendant responsible for the care and comfort of John Q. Public in seat 23D, or a vast team in charge of managing the experience of thousands of consumers—like that same airline ’s marketing and customer relations professionals—employees who have established an emotional connection with their companies will be far more likely to inspire positive customer experiences.
+Whether it’s the flight attendant responsible for the care and comfort of John Q. Public in seat 23D, or a vast team in charge of managing the experience of thousands of consumers—like that same airline ’s marketing and customer relations professionals—employees with established emotional connections to their companies will be far more likely to inspire positive customer experiences.

-A well-considered and wisely implemented strategy in regard to EX—one that takes into consideration employee perceptions, environmental factors in the workplace, and a consumer-style approach to HR—is certain to lead to greater levels of employee engagement, enthusiasm, involvement, retention, and employer brand commitment.
+In conclusion, a well-considered and wisely implemented strategy in regard to EX—one that takes into consideration employee perceptions, environmental factors in the workplace, and a consumer-style approach to HR—is certain to lead to greater levels of employee engagement, enthusiasm, involvement, retention, and employer brand commitment.